catalystneuro/dan-lab-to-nwb/src/dan_lab_to_nwb/dan_lab_to_nwb_notes.md

 - Fiber Optic Cables
     - Are there separate cables for fiber photometry and optogenetics or do they share?
     - Need fiber insertion coordinates for optogenetics
+- In the optogenetics metadata questionnaire, I have locations listed for VTA, basal forebrain, and locus coeruleus.
+But in our email, we had talked about the VTA and PFC.
+Do we have data with PFC optogenetics?
+Are we going to get a subject mapping?